TrustSource/ts-mvn-plugin/README.md

 ## Quick installation

-It’s easy to include ECS into your existing Maven projects.
-Utilize the ecs-mvn-plugin by declaring it in your pom and using the given example as a template.
+It is pretty simple to include the TrustSource scan into your existing Maven projects.
+Mayke use of the ecs-mvn-plugin by declaring it in your pom and using the given example as template.
-Then configure the plugin with your security credentials and bind it for example to the maven install lifecycle.
+Then configure the plugin with your security credentials and bind it to the maven install lifecycle.

-To retrieve the ECS ApiKey, login to the ECS web application.
-Go to profile settings by clicking the gear-icon in the navigation bar and copy one of your company’s ApiKeys to your clipboard.
+To retrieve a TrustSource ApiKey, login to the TrustSource web application at https://app.trustsource.io.
+Accounts can be obtain upon subscription.
+A free version is available.
+After registration go to profile settings by clicking the gear-icon in the navigation bar and copy one of your company’s ApiKeys to your clipboard.
 Paste this value between the `<apiKey>...</apiKey>` tags of your project’s pom.xml file.
 Enter your ECS username, probably your e-mail address, between the `<userName>...</userName>` tags and find a reasonable project name to enter it between the `<projectName>...</projectName>` tags.

 Simple example pom.xml:
 ```xml